spencertipping/arduino-fngen/src/README.md

 2. Any `#perl ...` directives are evaluated by perl and the results placed into the source code.
 This is how I generate things like sine wave tables.

-The result of all of this goes into `arduinofngen.ino`, which can be uploaded directly by the Arduino IDE.
+The result of all of this goes into `../arduinofngen.ino`, which can be uploaded directly by the Arduino IDE.